-Conditions that allow bacteria to invade a tooth include:
+Problems that allow bacteria to invade a tooth are:

 - Severe tooth decay

-- Break or crack in a tooth that lets bacteria invade the pulp
+- A break or crack in a tooth

 - Failed root canal treatment